Tips for interpreters working with LGBTI asylum seekers

 We have partnered with MicroRainbow, a charity which offers specialist support services for LGBTI people who have fled their country to seek safety in the UK, to share some tips for interpreters working with LGBTI asylum seekers.
-You can also see this article in the MicroRainbow website here.

 The process of applying for asylum as an LGBTI person can be very daunting.
 Not only are you in a new country, surrounded by new norms, new people, and new experiences, but you may also be struggling to communicate in a new language.